Help build local AI with no API token caps.

 Cloud coding tools are incredible, but usage caps kill momentum.
 Outlier is the bet that the same style of coding platform can live on your Mac: agent plans, file edits, tests, memory, vision, research, and long runs without a meter.

-Free: Nano + Lite for everyday local AI.
+Free: Nano + Lite for everyday local AI. $0 forever.

 What the money funds